GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/Eventarc/README.md

 # Eventarc with GCS Trigger - KCC Composition

-This repository provides a KCC Compositions approach to setting up an event-driven workflow that triggers a Cloud Workflow when objects are finalized in a Google Cloud Storage (GCS) bucket.
+This directory provides a KCC Compositions approach to setting up an event-driven workflow that triggers a Cloud Workflow when objects are finalized in a Google Cloud Storage (GCS) bucket.

 **Key Components**